Electoral history of Jean Chrétien: Summary

 Chrétien ranks fifth out of twenty-three prime ministers for time in office, serving one term of ten years and thirty-eight days.

 Chrétien was the sixth of eight prime ministers from Quebec, the others being Sir John Abbott, Sir Wilfrid Laurier, Louis St. Laurent, Pierre Trudeau, Brian Mulroney, Paul Martin and Justin Trudeau.
 He was also the fourth of five francophone prime ministers, the others being Laurier, St. Laurent, Pierre Trudeau, and Justin Trudeau.

 A lawyer, Chrétien got involved in politics at an early age.
 He was first elected to the House of Commons at age 30, in the federal election of 1963.
 He was appointed to Cabinet by Prime Minister Lester Pearson in 1967 and remained in Cabinet until 1984 under Prime Ministers Pierre Trudeau and John Turner (except for the short Clark government (1979–80)).

 Chrétien led the Liberals in three general elections, winning each time.
 He is the first prime minister since Sir Wilfrid Laurier to win three back-to-back majority governments.

 Chrétien stood for election to the House of Commons twelve times, all but once for the riding of Saint-Maurice, which included his home town of Shawinigan.
 He won more than a majority of the votes in all but two elections, and often had strong majorities.
 Chrétien was a Member of Parliament from 1963 to 1986, when he resigned over disagreements with Liberal leader John Turner.
 In 1990, after winning the Liberal leadership, he was elected to the Commons in a by-election for the riding of Beauséjour in New Brunswick.
 He was re-elected in Saint-Maurice in the next three elections, until he retired in 2004.
 His total service in Parliament was 35 years, 10 months, and 25 days.

 Chrétien stood for election as leader of the Liberal Party twice, in 1984 and 1990.
 In 1984, he came in second, behind Turner.
 In 1990, after Turner's resignation, he won the leadership against his principal opponent, Paul Martin.
 Although Chrétien was successful in leading the party in three general elections, Martin and his supporters gradually undercut Chrétien's leadership, leading to Chrétien's retirement late in 2003.
 He was succeeded by Martin as prime minister and Liberal leader.

 Chrétien remained a Member of Parliament until the 2004 general election, when he retired from politics.

 Federal general elections: 1993, 1997, and 2000

 Chrétien led the Liberal Party in three general elections: 1993, 1997 and 2000.
 He won majority governments each time.

-Federal election, 1993
+Federal general election: 1993

 In his first general election as leader, Chrétien won a majority government and in the process reduced the Progressive Conservatives from a majority to just two seats in the Commons.